At age 55, Albert was married with 2 grown children and 1 grandchild. He [...]

 Depending upon where the stroke occurs and the extent of the brain damage, any number of functional abilities can be compromised as a result.
 There are left/right hemisphere, cerebellar and brain stem strokes which can all be devastating to the sufferer.
 With the qEEG or Brain Map, we can identify the areas in the brain which are compromised and develop protocols to increase functioning for the client.

 Dallas Brain Changers can help!
-Call today.
+Call or text today.

 Note that the following symptoms must be SUDDEN onset.
 Your first course of action is to call 911 Emergency:

 - Numbness or weakness of face, arm or leg – especially on one side of the body.